 Children’s Clothing & Babywear

-Also, children might choke on buttons that come loose on their clothing or get burned if their clothes catch fire.
+Also, children might choke due to the ingestion of loose buttons or get burned if their clothes catch fire.
 Finally, there are specific requirements for children’s clothing with strings.

 Examples